Our Waterside Curriculum is based on two key principals:

 Reading and writing are both two part processes: readers decode and comprehend, writers create and encode.
 In one respect, decoding and encoding are the ‘mechanical’ skills that children need to master in order to be able to comprehend what they read and write creatively.
 Research has shown that by teaching phonics thoroughly and rigorously to children, we can ensure that they use this knowledge to decode effortlessly and automatically.
 This means all energy can be focused on understanding and enjoying what is read and on composing and creating fantastic writing.

-The phonics taught at Waterside is delivered using 'Letters and Sounds' - this is true for phases one through to four.
-Phase five is supplemented using additional materials from various sources which are carefully selected by experienced teachers.
-These include resources from Phonics Play, Jolly Phonics, Teach Your Monster to Read and Twinkle.
+Historically, the phonics taught at Waterside has been delivered mainly (but not solely) by using 'Letters and Sounds' - this is true for phases one through to four.
+Phase five is then supplemented using additional materials from various other sources, which are carefully selected by experienced teachers - one of which has been Twinkl (since 2018).

 Children are encouraged to read at school very regularly and the books they read from are always matched to their current phase of phonological learning.